avosvotes/kade-fullstack/README.md

 ## Context

 AVosVotes (tl: ToYourVotes) is a french startup that is aiming to encourage citizen participation through a next-generation dematerialized voting solution.
-AVosvotes is therefore developing a citizen consultation platform with two specificities: Security (thanks to the blockchain) and Scalability with the implementation of a Know Your Customer (KYC) process with machine learning algorithm.
+AVosVotes is therefore developing a citizen consultation platform with two specificities: Security (thanks to the blockchain) and Scalability with the implementation of a Know Your Customer (KYC) process with machine learning algorithm.

 For this exercice, you will develop a small secure voting web application.
 This application will allow citizens to fetch their personal ID informations once they have authenticated themselves.
 Furthermore, a super administrator will be able to fetch the voting history to count the votes.